letsintegreat/GSoC-Proposal/README.md

 * Dark theme!
 * Improved performance by caching network images locally.
 * Receive notifications for multiple channels in the flutter app.
+* Company side designs implemented in flutter, and integration with the backend.

 ## Availability